Essenceia/essenceia.github.io/content/hft/itch.md

 - `Struct.name` : message type
 - `Sturct.len` : total length in bytes of this message
-- `Struct.id` : asscii code for this message type
+- `Struct.id` : ascii code for this message type
 - `Struct.database` : identifies if we should include this `Struct` in our generation, currently unused
 - `Field.name` : name of the field
 - `Field.offset` : field start position, offset in bytes from the start of the message
 - `Field.len` : length in bytes of this field
-- `Field.type` : type of this field, unused by `ITCH module`, used by `C` library to indicate how to manipulate the data.
+- `Field.type` : type of this field, unused by `ITCH` module, used by `C` libraries to indicate how to manipulate the data.

-This `XML` was originally authored by github user `doctorbigtime` for [his own message parser written in `Rust`](https://github.com/doctorbigtime/itch).
+This `XML` was originally authored by the github user `doctorbigtime` for [his own message parser written in `Rust`](https://github.com/doctorbigtime/itch).
-All credit for this `XML` belong to him.
+All credits for this `XML` belong to him.

 ### Python script

-The `itch_msg_to_rtl.py` `Python` script reads this `XML`  and translates the outlined message formats into the necessary `Verilog` code.
+The `itch_msg_to_rtl.py` `Python` script reads this `XML`  and translates the outlined message formats into `Verilog` code.

 These generated sequences are then written into multiple `Verilog` files in the `gen` folder.